libreas/libreas.github.io/ausgabe40/toledo/main.md

 Science on the impacts of whiteness in the field, and in particular in Brazilian librarianship.**

-**In the book "Epistemologias Latino-Americanas\" (Latin American Epistemologies) you say \"Racism is a white issue, why only black people should address it in their teaching and professional practice?
+**In the book "Epistemologias Latino-Americanas" (Latin American Epistemologies) you say "Racism is a white issue, why only black people should address it in their teaching and professional practice?"
 I would like you to start by explaining what whiteness is?**

-Franciéle Carneiro Garcês da Silva (FS): Ta-Nehisi Coates says \"race is the daughter of racism, not its mother\" and from that I say in the book that whiteness is \"the mother of racism\".
-The concept of race was used to classify people, be they from other continents or countries, hierarchized into \"superior and inferior races\" in order to separate and dominate.
+Franciéle Carneiro Garcês da Silva (FS): Ta-Nehisi Coates says "race is the daughter of racism, not its mother" and from that I say in the book that whiteness is "the mother of racism".
+The concept of race was used to classify people, be they from other continents or countries, hierarchized into "superior and inferior races" in order to separate and dominate.
 Whiteness refers to white racial identity that is reconstructed according to local and global influences.
 The exercise of whiteness was present when, in historical processes, European and